vitessio/website/content/en/docs/design-docs/query-serving/reserved-conn.md

 Temporary tables exist only in the context of a particular MySQL connection.
 If a user uses temporary tables, Vitess will mark the tablet where the temp table lives as needing a reserved connection.
 Unlike the reserved connection setting for system variables, this is only for a single vttablet, not all connections.
 It will continue to require a reserved connection for that tablet until the user disconnects - removing the temp table is not enough.

+### Shutting down reserved connections
+The same goes for all reserved connections.
+Once the vitess session that initiated the reserved connections disconnects, all reserved connections between the tablet and MySQL are terminated, and fresh, clean connections are returned to the connection pool.